dhanainaitik/Stampede_Shield/README.md

-# 🛡️ Stampede Shield: Advanced Crowd Safety AI
+ 🛡️ Stampede Shield: Advanced Crowd Safety AI

 **Stampede Shield** is a high-performance, AI-driven crowd monitoring and stampede prevention system.
-Designed for security personnel, event organizers, and terminal managers, it utilizes real-time computer vision to detect early precursors of crowd panic and hazardous density.
+Designed for security personnel and event organisers , it utilizes real-time computer vision to detect early precursors of crowd panic and hazardous density.

 ---